If you're facing single motherhood – whether by divorce, choice or happenstance, you need support. Yet, you likely feel lonelier than ever.

 Should you be friends with your ex?
 This one is a big maybe, and if the answer is yes, then the friendship will solidify years after the breakup or divorce.

 However, you do need to prioritize healthy co-parenting, even if your ex is a narcissist, and even if family therapy or co-parenting classes are in order.
-The upside is that amicable co-parenting, especially if it involves 50-50 time-sharing, is best for kids — as well as gender equality.
+The upside is that amicable co-parenting, especially if it involves equal time-sharing, which is best for kids — as well as gender equality.

 7. A friend with benefits (maybe)